 Humans have been using cold to treat injuries for centuries—the origins of the treatment can be traced back at least as far as the Egyptians in 2500 BCE.
 By the mid-1800s, doctors were beginning to use localized forms of cryotherapy (cold packs filled with a solution of crushed ice and salt) to treat breast, cervical, and skin cancers.
 Modern cryotherapy techniques began to take shape in the 1960s; and by the 1970s, medical cryotherapy had become a staple of dermatological practices, where doctors use the technology, sometimes called "cryosurgery," to remove warts and some kinds of cancerous cells.

-By the early 2000s, research into the uses of cryotherapy had expanded, and scientists were exploring the possibility of using cryo as a treatment for arthritis pain.
+By the early 2000s, research into the uses of cryotherapy had expanded, and scientists were exploring the possibility of using cryo as a treatment for arthritis pain due to decreased inflammation.
 The whole-body cryotherapy chambers that were developed for these treatments soon became popular among athletes, many of whom believe that cryotherapy will help reduce inflammation and enhance recovery after exercise.
 From there, cryo spread to mainstream use, proving popular among amateur athletes and fitness and wellness enthusiasts, in particular.

 Ben Greenfield, human performance consultant, has been experimenting with cryotherapy in his own routine.
 "I’ve had a long history of cold water swimming with Iron Man triathlons and other races," he told mbg.
 "For my own personal use of cryotherapy I typically do a cold shower at the beginning or end of the day.
 I also do a longer cold soak for 15-20 minutes once per week; and in the summer, I will use the cool fat burner or cool gut burner vest to enhance the white adipose to brown adipose tissue conversion.
 Finally, I sleep in a room with a cold temperature, and I also sleep on a Chili Pad, which circulates cold water underneath while I’m asleep.
 I tend to keep the house temperature slightly cooler so the body has mild cold thermogenesis throughout the day."